-- This is a large counter balance with a gold finish, and fan-shaped scale at top.
+- This large counter balance has a gold finish, and fan-shaped scale at top.
 The word “STIMPSON” appears in large painted letters near the bottom.
 The commodity plate is round, white and porcelain, and placed to one side.

 - Walter Franklin Stimpson (1870-1942) obtained a U.S. patent (#543,323) for a computing scale on July 23, 1895.
 This example was probably made by the Stimpson Computing Scale Co., in Louisville, Ky., in the 1920s.

 - Currently not on view

 - Object Name

 - around 1921

 - place made